Yara1604/Snake-Game/README.md

 - Changed the theme

-PS: Turtle graphics is a package that's included in the standard python library, so you don't need to install any package to run it.\n
+PS: Turtle graphics is a package that's included in the standard python library, so you don't need to install any package to run it.
 Enjoy!